mijail-naal/service_authorization/README.md

 ### Auth API description

-An asynchronous API for authentication and a role management system implemented whit FastAPI.
-Also include user registration and authentication in the Auth service by adding login via social services (OAuth).
+An asynchronous API for authentication and a role management system implemented with FastAPI.
+Also includes user registration and authentication in the Auth service by adding a login via social services (OAuth).

-The API include the next fetures:
+The API includes the next fetures:
 - User registration
-- Login to the account (exchange of login and password for a pair of tokens: JWT-access token and refresh token)
+- Login to the account (the exchange of login and password for a pair of tokens: JWT-access token and refresh token)
 - Update the access token
-- Logout from account
+- Logout from an account
-- Change username or password
+- Change a username or a password
 - Get the user's login history to the account
-- CRUD for role management (only for admin role)
+- CRUD for role management (only for an admin role)
 - Assign or remove a user's role
 - Verify the user's rights.